 "The Bread of Shame" -

-We, us nascient souls - shards of light - could not believe that in our youngness, after our initial creation, we were worthy of our immortality and magnificence.
+We, us nascent souls - shards of light - could not believe that in our "youngness", after our initial creation, we were worthy of our immortality and magnificence.
 We felt the "bread of shame" because we knew we needed, not to be young latent beings, but grown up mature immortal souls.
 The only way for us to develop was to leave the Divine Homeland and go into Physicality.
-ASTROISM was the way down, and the way back up.
-As we pass through our many life experiences, we get to utilize the magnetic/spiritual mechanism of the stars to manifest all the different vibrations that we can possibly experience.
-At the end, we emerge as fully mature, textured, completely enhanced young divine creations -- far more developed than we were aeons ago.

-Christastroism is just the official blending of these ideas that many many Americans already have formed in their heads.
 Many are New Agers, many are just Liberal Lutherans, Burgeoning Baptists, Mad Methodists and Expansive Episcopalians.
-I propose that millions (at least hundreds of thousands) of Americans are really Christastroists who just have not put that name on what they believe.
+I propose that millions (at least hundreds of thousands) of Americans really Resist Labeling.
+They just have not put that name on what they believe.
 I propose that people keep going to their churches.
 That's a bad idea for a religion, but a great idea for getting new converts.